Earth Institute Travel Grant Program

 Please note that Travel Grants may be subject to taxation, and/or affect your financial aid package.
 To that end, we recommend you follow up with your financial aid office and/or tax advisor.

 Students selected to receive grants are required to attend a pre-departure meeting held by the Office of Academic and Research Programs at the Earth Institute to ensure that they prepare properly and are in compliance with the University’s International Travel Policy guidelines.
 Adequate health and travel insurance policies, including coverage for MEDIVAC, are required.
+Pre-departure requirements must be met before funds will be disbursed.

 All students who are awarded funding are required to participate in the spring Student Research Showcase, which is hosted by the Earth Institute.
 As part of this showcase, students present summaries of their findings in person at a poster session.
 The summaries are also posted on the Earth Institute website.
 The event provides a unique opportunity for students to publicize their research.